3-Year Successor

 Quota

-A maximum of 20 openings for this inheritance program.
-We select disciples with outstanding natural talent, proper mentality and a strong aspiration to carry forward Shaolin culture, enrolling them into a systematic 3-year training system.
+A maximum of 20 openings are available for this inheritance program.
+We select disciples with outstanding natural talent, proper mentality, and a strong aspiration to carry forward Shaolin culture, enrolling them into a systematic 3-year training system.

 Core Selection Requirements

-• Foundation: Beginners without Shaolin Kungfu experience must have good physical stamina, flexibility and learning comprehension.
-Applicants with prior Shaolin Kungfu training will be given priority; they need to demonstrate basic martial movements to show athletic talent and physical coordination.
+Foundation: Beginners without prior martial experience must have good physical stamina, flexibility, and learning comprehension.
+Applicants with prior shaolin kung fu training will be given priority; they need to demonstrate basic martial movements to show athletic talent and physical coordination.

-• Others: Willingly abide by the code of conduct for Shaolin disciples and all management regulations of the inheritance program, follow coaches’ arrangements, participate in the full 3-year full-time training, and shall not withdraw midway without special circumstances.
+Others: Willingly abide by the code of conduct for Shaolin disciples and all management regulations of the inheritance program; follow coaches’ arrangements; participate in the full 3-year training; and shall not withdraw midway without special circumstances.

 Selection Process

-• Application & document submission → Physical fitness & basic skill assessment → Mental attitude interview → Comprehensive review by Shaolin inheritance masters → get admitted into the inheritance class.
-The whole process ensures fairness, impartiality and transparency, in line with authentic Shaolin inheritance standard
+Application & document submission → Physical fitness & basic skill assessment → Mental attitude interview → Comprehensive review by Shaolin inheritance masters → Admission into the inheritance class.
+The whole process ensures fairness, impartiality, and transparency, in line with authentic Shaolin inheritance standards.

 Training Duration

 3 years (divided into 3 stages, 12 months per stage).
-Full-time closed-door management is implemented, following the principles of progressive learning and teaching students in accordance with their aptitude, integrating traditional Shaolin training modes with scientific training systems.
+Full-time closed-door management is implemented, following the principles of progressive learning and teaching students in accordance with their aptitude, seamlessly integrating traditional shaolin boxing modes with modern, scientific training systems.

 Phased Training Content (Core Essentials)